eclipse-ecal/udpcap/README.md

   for (;;)
   {
-    // Blocking receive a datagram from the Socket.
+    // Receive a datagram from the Socket.
 This is a blocking
     // operation.
 The operation will return once a datagram has been received,
     // the socket was closed by another thread or an error occured. std::vector<char> received_datagram = socket.receiveDatagram();